• Mental Health

 Taking a break from alcohol and recreational drugs is often recommended after starting a new medication.
 This helps to lower the risk of adverse effects or interactions, and helps you establish whether the medication is working.

-Supplements and OTC Medications
+4. Try Supplements & OTC Medications

-Certain vitamins, supplements, and over the counter medications can interfere or interact with prescribed antidepressants.
+Certain vitamins, supplements, and over-the-counter medications can interfere or interact with prescribed antidepressants.
 Make sure to talk to your doctor about anything you take and consider taking a break from these if there is a possibility of a negative interaction.
 That way, you can be sure that side effects are from the medication, and not from an interaction.

-Sleep, Exercise, & Nutrition
+5. Sleep, Exercise, & Eat Well

 Eating well, sleeping enough, and getting adequate exercise form the basis of a healthy lifestyle, and are important for all aspects of your physical and mental health.
 Remaining consistent with healthy routines will help ensure that side effects are not the result of poor lifestyle habits like not sleeping enough or overeating.
 Certain types of exercise like yoga have more research supporting their ability to reduce depressive symptoms.4

-Follow a Routine
+6. Follow a Routine

 The goal of medication is to improve a person’s ability to function in their daily lives so following your normal routine is important to establish whether the medication is working.
 Pushing through low energy, motivation and mood can be challenging, but not doing so tends to worsen symptoms, counteracting any effects of the medication.